sujee/print-hadoop-config/README.txt

-This prints configuration of a Hadoop cluster.
+Prints configuration of a Hadoop, HBase and Accumulo cluster.

-Extracted with thanks from Tom White's Hadoop book.
+Hadoop configuration printer is extracted with thanks from Tom White's Hadoop book.

-Edit compile.sh
-    set hadoop_home variable

-compile
+To compile
-    $ ./compile.sh
+    $ mvn package
-this will create a jar file : a.jar
+this will create a jar file : target/print-hadoop-config-VERSION.jar

-Run using:
-    $  hadoop jar a.jar   config.ConfigurationPrinter | sort
-or
+Running:
+    Edit env.sh file and set the environment variables.

+    Hadoop configuration:
+        $  ./hadoop-conf.sh

+    HBase configuration
+        $  ./hbase-conf.sh

+    Accumulo configuration
-    $  ./run.sh
+        $  ./accumulo-conf.sh

-Example:
-    say we want to look for 'dfs.support.append' variable

-    $  ./run.sh  | grep dfs.support.append